DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Results and Discussion

-We compare results in terms of relative change of AUC evaluated over image edges with respect to the AUC achieved on the full image.
-In a nutshell, the relative change in AUC can be computed as $(\textrm{AUC}_\text{edges} - \textrm{AUC}) / {\textrm{AUC}}$, being AUC the metrics associated to the full image.
-Table \ref{tbl:icip_edges} reports the results.
-Notice that the relative AUC change maintains a coherent behaviour for all the three datasets.
-On one side, \cite{Mandelli2017} always reports a positive relative change; on the other side, DIPPAS presents a negative relative change.
+We compare results in terms of relative change of \gls{auc} evaluated over image edges with respect to the \gls{auc} achieved on the full image.
+In a nutshell, the relative change in \gls{auc} can be computed as $(\textrm{AUC}_\text{edges} - \textrm{AUC}) / {\textrm{AUC}}$, being \gls{auc} the metrics associated to the full image. \cref{tbl:icip_edges} reports the results.
+Notice that the relative \gls{auc} change maintains a coherent behaviour for all the three datasets.
+On one side, \cite{Mandelli2017} always reports a positive relative change; on the other side, \gls{dippas} presents a negative relative change.

-DIPPAS results emulate what actually happens on natural images when compared with the PRNU in a reduced region (e.g., only along the edges).
-Indeed, the NCC drops as the image content is reduced, thus the AUC of the source attribution problem decreases.
-On the contrary, accuracy of \cite{Mandelli2017} evaluated only along image edges strongly drops as the NCC increases, with a consequent AUC growth.
-This phenomenon can be explained by the previously reported consideration, that is, \cite{Mandelli2017} performs only denoising along the edges and this is usually not enough to hinder PRNU traces \cite{bernacki2020}.
-As a consequence, the anonymization algorithm proposed in \cite{Mandelli2017} can be easily spotted and defeated just by analyzing image edges, whereas the DIPPAS proposed solution does not present this drawback.
-Even if an analyst only use edges for PRNU-based attribution, the image would look anonymized.
+\gls{dippas} results are coherent with what actually happens on natural images when compared with the PRNU in a reduced region (e.g., only along the edges).
+Indeed, the \gls{ncc} drops as the image content is reduced, thus the \gls{auc} of the source attribution problem decreases.
+On the contrary, accuracy of \cite{Mandelli2017} evaluated only along image edges strongly drops as the \gls{ncc} increases, with a consequent \gls{auc} growth.
+This phenomenon can be explained by the previously reported consideration, that is, \cite{Mandelli2017} performs only denoising along the edges and this is usually not enough to hinder \gls{prnu} traces \cite{bernacki2020}.

+As a consequence, the anonymization algorithm proposed in \cite{Mandelli2017} can be easily spotted and defeated just by analyzing image edges, whereas the \gls{dippas} proposed solution does not present this drawback.
+Even if an analyst only use edges for \gls{prnu}-based attribution, the image would look anonymized.
+This is an additional pro of \gls{dippas} technique.